Bounteous-Inc/gridsome-starter-moltin/README.md

 # Elastic Path Moltin Starter for Gridsome

-This is Gridsome starter, demonstrating how easy it is to spin up a blazing fast e-commerce site with Moltin's APIs.
+Gridsome starter demonstrating how easy it is to spin up a blazing fast e-commerce site with Moltin's APIs.
 [View Demo](https://gridsome-moltin-starter.netlify.com)

-This starter uses the Gridsome Moltin Source plugin ([`gridsome-source-moltin`](https://bitbucket.org/hs2studio/gridsome-source-moltin/)) to pull data from your Moltin store, and load it into Gridsome's data store - which you can then query to generate pages.
+This starter uses the Gridsome Moltin Source plugin ([`gridsome-source-moltin`](https://github.com/Bounteous-Inc/gridsome-source-plugin)) to pull data from your Moltin store, and load it into Gridsome's data store - which you can then query to generate pages.

 ## Moltin Setup